arraywaves/gitea-migrate/README.md

    *To generate a local SSL certificate interactively you can use **openssl** in your project directory:*
    `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout key.pem -out cert.pem`

+   The included Dockerfile should help you get up and running with Docker.

 ## Usage